 That's where our Content Sparks packages come in.
 Our team has over 50 years of combined experienced in instructional design, professional writing, editing, and content development.

 And when you purchase a license to any of our products, you get the rights to edit the content any way you want and put your name and branding on.

-This ready-to-teach course kit comes with everything you need to teach your audience how to harness the power of words to engage, educate, and encourage action.
+Want to learn and teach others how to harness the power of words to engage, educate, and encourage action?